Felix Banaszak: Political positions

 Within the Green Party, Banaszak is considered to be part of its left wing.

 In his capacity as co-chair of the Green Youth, Banaszak opposed a 2014 motion to make the group's membership incompatible with a membership for Rote Hilfe e.V., a German far-left prisoner support group.

 Controversy

 Along with Volker Beck, Terry Reintke and Max Lucks, Banaszak was temporarily detained when Beck wanted to speak publicly at Istanbul Pride in June 2016.

 Personal life

 Since 2014, Banaszak has been living in Duisburg.
+He is bisexual, married to a woman and has a daughter (*2022).